gcioffi/TLIO/README.md

 Use ```Rosbag_Add_reference_frame.py``` in src/scripts to add the right frame needed by RVIZ for the visualization of the original bag.
 In RVIZ, under *fixed frame*, type **vicon**.

 Play the original bag on your lapotp and record a copy of it, starting from the moment in which the drone is already in the starting position and trying to include a few seconds of hover in the copy bag.
-Stop the copy bag when the drone is in its final position, removing the landing part present in the original rosbag.
+Stop the copy bag only when the drone is in its final position, removing the landing part present in the original rosbag.

 From now on, I will refer to the copy bag as real-flight bag.